cpsc3220/project1/TaskA/README.md

 -   Your program must run on the lab 110 machines, at minimum.

 -   Your program must be written in C (not C++ or other languages).

--   Submit the archive via Canvas before the deadline.

 -   Your sort should be relatively fast.
 GNU `sort` can sort millions of lines in several seconds or less.
 Yours should not be much slower